Hacker News

 I do so wish there was a reference or link around "tried in the past".

-3 hours ago by dnautics
+4 years ago by dnautics

 So this isn't entirely true; binaries above a certain size have their own recounting, process independent GC going on in the BEAM; I wonder why the VM doesn't use a similar system for highly mobile data structures (copy to a common refcounted "scratchpad" on first send).

-an hour ago by knome
+4 years ago by knome

 binaries never contain references to anything else, and therefore can never be a part of a reference loop. so it's safe to toss them out into a shared space and use reference counting to track them. you don't want to do it with small binaries, as the overhead of shared-allocating/ locking/ incrementing/ locking/ decrementing would probably be worse than just coping the small binary in the first place.